Conclusion of graphs in the polar coordinate system

 plot( Θ, r, proj = :ortho, m = 2 )

-Polar plot for the dynamic model
+Polar graph for a dynamic model

 Consider the following model (draw_polar_engee_logo.engee):